 After filing Form I-130, Petition for Alien Relative, the approval process can take anywhere from 5-12 months for Immediate Relatives and could take several years for Family Preference Categories.

-After approval of an I-130, USCIS will send file to the National Visa Center (NVC) and will coordinate the case transfer for consular processing in the U.S. consulate in the country where foreign relative reside.
+After approval of an I-130, USCIS will send the file to the National Visa Center (NVC) and will coordinate the case transfer for consular processing in the U.S. consulate in the country where the foreign relative resides.

 The filing fee for the I-130 petition is currently $535.
 You may pay the fee with a money order, personal check, or cashier’s check.

 When I can file I-130 and Green Card Application at the same time?